EChesters/echesters.github.io/_posts/2017-1-31-love-like-a-UX-er.md

 ## Things to be aware of

 Obsession-like feelings come with their own dangers.
-It’s hard to build a rapport with someone quickly,;more so in unnatural situations like labs.
+It’s hard to build a rapport with someone quickly; more so in unnatural situations like labs.
 It’s even harder to build the deeper connection UX-ers need to fight on behalf of those subjected to clients’ torturous designs.
 I remember recently, a participant needed specific information about a car boot, because they had dogs.
 Move forward to different research, I noticed another participant covered in dog hair.

 This was it.
 As a fellow dog person, here is my shot at not only rapport, but connecting.